 The drug is available in several formulations, including a metered nasal spray that has seen increasingly widespread use in recent years.
 Other formulations can be injected subcutaneously, intramuscularly, or intravenously.3 Narcan is perhaps the most widely recognized brand name for naloxone currently on the market.

 This opioid antagonist is also part of the combination drug Suboxone—a medication prescribed to treat opioid use disorder.
 The primary active component of Suboxone (and similar formulations such as Bunavail and Zubsolv) is buprenorphine, a partial opioid agonist.
 The buprenorphine component of these treatment drugs bind to and activate opioid receptors to stabilize someone in recovery from opioid addiction by easing or preventing withdrawal symptoms.
 As a partial agonist, it should not induce a high in opioid-tolerant individuals when used as directed.

 Naloxone is added to Suboxone to minimize the abuse potential of the drug to get high.
 When taken orally—the intended route of therapeutic use—Suboxone reduces withdrawal symptoms; when attempts are made to dissolve and inject the medication, the naloxone component should result in some opioid receptor blockade, which can result in withdrawal in people with significant dependence to opioid drugs such as heroin and other full opioid receptor agonists.4

 Naloxone to Reverse Opioid Overdoses

-Symptoms of an opioid overdose include:
+Symptoms of an opioid overdose may include:6,7

-- Depressed, shallow, or irregular breathing
+- Depressed, shallow, or irregular breathing.

 National Laws and Changing Attitudes toward Naloxone